zopefoundation/bobo/bobo/README.txt

 Bobo is a light-weight framework for creating WSGI web applications.

 It's goal is to be easy to use and remember.
-You don't have to be a genius.

 It addresses 2 problems: